 - 5.3.1.
 All competitors must wear a hard-shell protective head cover. - 5.3.2.
 Protective equipment may be worn and is strongly recommended.
 It must not hinder the competitor's parachute equipment or compromise safety, as determined by the FAI Controller. - 5.3.3.
-DWIPE at the time of weighing carried out by the FAI Controller or a person designated, is the basis to define the maximum amount of additional individual weight allowed in accordance with the list in Addendum E. - 5.3.4.
+At the time of the weighing carried out by the FAI Controller, or a person designated by the FAI Controller, DWIPE is calculated and recorded.
+DWIPE is the basis to define the maximum amount of additional individual weight allowed in accordance with the list in Addendum E. - 5.3.4.
 A deviation of one kilogram on DWIPE measured in 5.3.3 will be allowed.
-This deviation is allowed to cover discrepancies between different scales used or a competitor being wet if weighted after the jump. - 5.3.5.
+This deviation is allowed to cover discrepancies between different scales used or a competitor being wet if weighed after the jump. - 5.3.5.
 Any additional weight components must have a single-handle quick-release system.
-The release handle must be located on the front part of the competitor's torso, be freely accessible and be made in such a way as to allow it to be quickly operated by a rescue person in case of an emergency.
+The release handle must be located on the front part of the competitor's torso, be freely accessible and be made in such a way as to allow it to be easily operated by a rescue person in case of an emergency.
 It must not come loose by itself and must be acceptable to the FAI Controller. - 5.3.6.
 A scale capable of indicating the weight in increments of 1/10 of a kilogram must be provided to the competitors.
 A second identical scale must be available to the FAI Controller, if requested. - 5.3.7.
 The FAI Controller will determine random-competitor-weight-check selection prior to and during the competition.